-I went through a long and aggressive awkward phase starting when I was about thirteen.
-In those early years I had a fantasy that there was a scientific machine or a magic spell that would make my stomach flat and limbs lithe, tame my mane, and lift those (already) too big boobs I was so self conscious of into something even remotely desirable.
-I am, apparently, not the only person to wonder what this would be like.
+I am, apparently, not the only person to wonder (usually under the fluorescent, changing-room lights) what it would be like to magically become the most conventionally-hot, sample-sized version of yourself.
 In her new novel The Regulars, Georgia Clark uses this premise to keenly examine beauty standards while leading readers through a taut, dynamic, and entertaining parade of bittersweet plot points.

 A spice chess pie with a chocolate cookie crust inspired by Petty Magic, by Camille DeAngelis.